 PostScript error: limitcheck

-Limitcheck errors are caused by the complexity of the document (eg there are too many path elements in a line).
-This error is more common on PostScript level 1 RIPs than on Level 2 or PostScript 3 devices.
+Limitcheck errors are caused by the complexity of the document, such as there being too many path elements in a line.
+This error is more common on old PostScript level 1 RIPs than on Level 2 or PostScript 3 devices.

-Sometimes it is not the document that is too complex, but the RIP has certain limitations.
+Sometimes it is not the document that is too complex, but the RIP or printer has certain limitations.

 General solutions